luckhiem/auto-framework-root/README.md

 # auto-framework-root
-This repository is used for executing automation test
+This repository is used for executing automation test test

 ## Version
 1.0.0